Sunday, July 14, 2024

 Ode III.

 “Wherefore” (θεν).
 Metropolitan Athanasius uses this word nine times in this canon.
 A similar word, δι, is used five times and another less similar word, ον, is used twice.
+Definitely fillers for the syllable count.

 “That loves virginal purity” (φιλοπρθενον) is a word for word translation of a modern Greek dictionary (αυτός που αγαπά την παρθενική αγνότητα).